REHAB TRAINING SCHOLARSHIP PROGRAM

 Rehab & Beyond Founder Coach Stan Maddox was motivated to create the Rehab Training Scholarship after witnessing his aunt’s battle with reoccurring strokes.
 Sadly, she passed when she was unable to afford continuum of care therapies and resources.

-The Rehab and Beyond Training Scholarship awards a stroke or brain injury survivor two (45 minute) rehabilitation sessions with National Stroke and Brain Injury certified coaches at no cost.
+The Rehab and Beyond Training Scholarship awards a stroke or brain injury survivor with physical therapy and rehab training sessions at no cost.
 The RTS is funded by public donations.

 The National Stroke and Brain Injury Continuum of Care program provides physical and cognitive rehabilitation that reinforces, strengthens and further builds upon skills learned in acute and outpatient therapies.
 Our specialized continuum of care rehabilitation sessions are designed to increase safety by improving balance and strengthening motor function, coordination and memory.
 This life changing rehabilitation also focuses on deficits caused by paralysis.
 Each recovery plan is specifically tailored to meet the needs of participating survivors.
 This specialization improves quality of life, increases safety, and promotes prolonged life expectancy for stroke and brain injury survivors.